-To reestablish equilibrium in a liquid/vapor phase sample cylinder brought into the laboratory and which has changed temperature to a significant degree from the original temperature (standing several hours, for example), the cylinder must be rolled (to mix) for several minutes before sampling the vapor phase for gas chromatography (GC) analysis.
+1 To reestablish equilibrium in a liquid/vapor phase sample cylinder brought into the laboratory and which has changed temperature to a significant degree from the original temperature (standing several hours, for example), the cylinder must be rolled (to mix) for several minutes before sampling the vapor phase for gas chromatography (GC) analysis.
 The outer wall temperature of the cylinder below the liquid level should be nearly equivalent to that of the refrigerant contents and can be measured using a suitable thermocouple probe.

-If the vapor phase of a storage tank, road tanker, ton cylinder, etc., is sampled into a small, evacuated cylinder, regardless of what temperature the small sample cylinder vapor may be when analyzed by gas chromatography, the contents will represent the vapor temperature at the original sample location point.
+2 If the vapor phase of a storage tank, road tanker, ton cylinder, etc, is sampled into a small, evacuated cylinder, regardless of what temperature the small sample cylinder vapor may be when analyzed by gas chromatography, the contents will represent the vapor temperature at the original sample location point.

 B-4.5.2 Connect the sample inlet line to the sample cylinder valve which directly accesses the sample vapor phase.

 B-4.5.3 Slowly open the sample cylinder valve and slowly purge vapor (about 10 seconds) to expel air from the sample loop and lines.
-Cylinders with small headspace (< 500 mL) to evacuate the sampling lines to < 100-200 microns and inject on selected pressure.
+Cylinders with small headspace (< 500 mL) to evacuate the sampling lines to < 100 to 200 microns and inject on selected pressure.

 B-4.5.4 Close the valve and, when the bubbling stops in the exit line beaker of water, immediately rotate the sampling valve to the "Inject" position and immediately start the GC/integration system.